 After almost a week of ambiguity, LockBit claimed responsibility for the cyber-attack on the Port of Lisbon.
-The port went offline after being hit by a ransomware attack initiated by the gang on Christmas Day.
+The port went offline after being hit by a ransomware news attack initiated by the gang on Christmas Day.

 The main website is still unreachable to visitors, and no activity has been recorded since the attack.
 The Port of Lisbon is the third largest port in the country and has been a pillar in the Portugal economy, bringing commerce and employment to people for hundreds of years.